 - Spend several hours a day in and out of class studying, completing assignments, and thinking about how their learnings apply to their lives and futures.

 You should only enroll in LAU if you are determined, excited, and prepared to meet these challenges.
 We invite you to meet with one of our enrollment team members so we can learn about your family’s needs and answer your questions.

 Parents are required to meet with their student for 20 minutes each week and generally be involved and supportive of their students.
 Students do best when a parent or guardian is home to help them during the day.

 The Governing Board consists of all volunteers––parents, teachers, and professionals in other fields.
 This group has primary decision-making authority for the school.
 The role of the board is to ensure that Leadership Academy staff and service providers follow through with the mission, vision, and goals of the school.

-No. As a public charter school, we do not charge tuition.
+No. As a public charter school, we do not charge tuition or fees.